TagFP635

 Images were kindly provided by Michael W. Davidson (Florida State University).

-TagFP635 can be used in multicolor labeling applications with blue, cyan, green, yellow, and red (orange) fluorescent proteins.
+TagFP635 can be used in multicolor labeling applications with blue, cyan, green, yellow, and red (orange) fluorescent dyes.

 TagFP635 use in multicolor labeling of mammalian cells.